wp-plugins/sanitize-spanish-filenames/readme.txt

 === Clean Filenames ===
 Contributors: samuelaguilera
-Tags: utf-8, spanish, international characters, filename, nombre archivo, español, acentos, sanitize, cleanup, upload Requires at least: 3.0
+Tags: utf-8, spanish, international characters, filename, nombre archivo, español, acentos, sanitize, cleanup, upload, media library
+Requires at least: 3.0
-Tested up to: 4.0
+Tested up to: 4.1.1
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPL2

 Removes or replace international or special characters that can make your filenames not compliant with some servers or services.

 == Description ==

-= Makes three tasks for getting cleaner filenames =
+= Makes three tasks for getting cleaner and safe to use filenames =

-* Removes or replace special/international characters that can make your filenames not compliant with some servers or services.
+* Removes or replace special/international characters that can make your filenames not compliant with some servers or services. (i.e. 'España.png' will become 'Espana.png').
-* Replaces any '+' in the filename with '-'.
+* Replaces any '+' in the filename with '-' (i.e. 'A+nice+picture.png' will become 'A-nice-picture.png').
-* Replaces any '.' character in the filename except for last one (for file extension) with '-'.
+* Replaces any '.' character before the one used for file extension with '-'(i.e. 'A.nice.picture.png' will become 'A-nice-picture.png').

 This reduces problems with some servers, services, plugins...
-Thay may have problems handling filenames with special or international characters.
+That may have problems handling filenames with special or international characters.

-= Complete list of replaced characters =

-а б в г д е ж з и й к л м н о п р с т у ф х ц ч ш щ ь ю я ґ є і ї ё ы ъ э ў ą ć ę ł ń ó ś ź ż à á â ã ä å æ ç è é ê ë ì í î ï ð ñ ò ó ô õ ö × ø ù ú û ü ý þ ÿ ß ő ű ě š č ř ž ý á é ď ť ň ú ů +

 = Requirements =